mongodb/specifications/source/unified-test-format/unified-test-format.rst

 to null.
 Because drivers do not consistently propagate errors encountered while closing a client, test files SHOULD NOT specify `expectResult <operation_expectResult_>`_ or `expectError <operation_expectError_>`_ for this operation.
-Test files SHOULD NOT specify any operations for a client entity following a `close` operation on it, as driver behavior when an operation is attempted on a closed client is not consistent.
+Test files SHOULD NOT specify any operations for a client entity or any entity descended from it following a `close` operation on it, as driver behavior when an operation is attempted on a closed client or one of its descendant objects is not consistent.

 .. _client_createChangeStream: